The main use for an Alert Logic virtual appliance is for network IDS analysis and scanning in VMWare deployments.

 - For Data Center deployments only, in Unique Registration ID, paste your unique registration key.

 - Click Start Claim Process.
-A screen informing you your appliance is provisioning appears.
-For status details, click Go To Detailed Status .
+A screen appears informing you that your appliance is provisioning.
+For status details, click Go To Detailed Status.

 - Configure all remote syslog sources to send logs to the virtual appliance address on TCP/UDP port 514.